janfuhrer/podsalsa/docs/gh-actions/README.md

 **Default workflow permissions**

 You can choose the default permissions granted to the `GITHUB_TOKEN` [at the repository level](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository#setting-the-permissions-of-the-github_token-for-your-repository).
 Go to the repository settings, then `Actions/General' and `Workflow permissions'.
-Here you can set the default permissions to "Read repository contents and packages permissions" and dissallow GitHub Actions to create and approve pull requests.
+Here you can set the default permissions to "Read repository contents and packages permissions" and disallow GitHub Actions to create and approve pull requests.

 ![Workflow permissions](../assets/gh-actions/workflow-permissions.png)